somhi/PCXT_DeMiSTify/deca/README.md

 **Current version of PCXT requires around 235 kB of BRAM** .
 Deca has only 210 kB (with 182 M9k blocks).

-* CGA VRAM has been disabled in rtl/KFPC-XT/HDL/Peripherals.sv
+* MDA VRAM has been disabled (in rtl/KFPC-XT/HDL/Peripherals.sv)
-  * On startup, open OSD with F12, go to Audio&Video menu and change video output to MDA
-  * Load a BIOS like Juko + XTIDE
-  * Reset core from OSD
-* Serdrive works at 115.2 kB
+* CGA VRAM reduced from 32 to 16 kB.
+CGA works Ok, but not Tandy games.
+* With original IBM ROM does not work keyboard (beeps at every keystroke)

 **UART port is required to be used to load the OS through the serdrive app.**